BrowserBox/BrowserBox/README.md

 This platform lets you builds extremely rich extensions to the Chrome experience using the full power of Chrome headless, Node.JS, DevTools protocol and Chrome extensions.
 It's just more powerful, and it's more open and free because no particular company gate-keeps the access and publishing.

+At the same time, this is not a replacement for Chrome extensions API, it is going further.
+You can build Chrome extensions and install them in the remote browser.
+There's no need to not use Chrome extensions.

 ## Why this instead of puppeteer (or selenium, or phantomjs, etc)?

 Mainly because it's so much more powerful than just a protocol to automate a browser.
 PPTR (and the rest) are basically just simple wrappers around the raw DevTools protocol, and they do not have any front end.
 So you need to build your own front-end if you want to use PPTR to deliver rich browser plugins.
 Robot Head extends the basic DevTools protocol in many ways.